-This dairy free, gluten free strawberry scone recipe is loaded with fresh strawberries.
+This dairy-free, gluten free strawberry scone recipe is loaded with fresh strawberries.
 This simple scone recipe is easy to make.

 I included a recipe tutorial video for you so you can follow along to make your own strawberry scones.
+If you love strawberries as much as we do, you will want to try all of my popular Gluten Free Strawberry Recipes.

-These easy gluten free and dairy free homemade strawberry scones are a delicious treat for breakfast, or a snack.
+These easy gluten free and dairy free homemade strawberry scones are a delicious treat for breakfast or a snack.
 We make a lot of scones in our house :-).
 You can enjoy sweet scones like these Gluten Free Coconut, Date and Pecan Scones, or savory like these Gluten Free Fontina Cheese Herb Scones.

-You can also check out these amazing sweet and savory scone recipes!
+You can also check out these amazing sweet and savory scone recipes.

 Check out this video and see how easy this scone recipe is to make from scratch in your own kitchen!